 A County application and transcripts are required to be considered for the advertised vacancy.
-Applications are only accepted for positions in which we are actively recruiting.
+Applications are only accepted for positions in which the county is actively recruiting.
 Applications received for positions not being advertised or general/blanket applications will be discarded.

 Applications are available:

 - In-Person by visiting the Clarion County Human Resource Office on the 2nd floor of the Administration Building located at 330 Main Street, Clarion, PA 16214

 - By fax or e-mail.
 You must contact the Clarion County Human Resource Office by calling 814-226-4000 EXT 2909 to share your e-mail or fax number.